Fertek: Karamanlides life

-Vineyard Harvest and Raki
+Vineyard harvest and raki

 Fertek has been famous for its vineyards from the Ottoman period to the present day.
 Each year, towards the end of August, grapes were harvested and laid to dry in the vineyards.
 The Karamanlides would give a prizes to those who would present the first ripe grapes of the season.
-Because the grapes would eventually be used to produce “raki”, the prizes only went to red grapes.
-Harvest preparations included getting the barrels ready for shipment; for this, the Karamanlides would place the barrels into the "lower lake”.
+Because the grapes would eventually be used to produce Raki, the prizes only went to red grapes.
+Harvest preparations included getting the barrels ready for shipment; for this, the Karamanlides would place the barrels into the "lower lake".
 After a period being in water, the wooden barrels would expand to become airtight to contain raki for shipment.
 Today, the lower lake is next to the Lake Casino and Tea Garden, which is still functioning.

 In September, after the harvest, the grapes would be crushed in large vineyard containers, and the musts were thrown into cauldrons with molasses and kept overnight.
 The next day, the musts were moved from the cauldrons into large bowls and then slowly boiled to make molasses.
 Meanwhile, while molasses was being boiled, sweets were made from these fruits by adding apples, quince, pumpkin, and walnuts.
-After molasses was made, “köfter” was also made by mixing it with must and starch.
+After molasses was made, "köfter" was also made by mixing it with must and starch.

-The most important product symbolized and branded by Fertek is of course the “Fertek Rakısı”.
+The most important product symbolized and branded by Fertek is of course the "Fertek Rakısı".
 Fertek was well known to be one of the locations to produce the highest quality of raki during the Ottoman period, from the end of the 19th century to the beginnings of the 20th century.
-Raki distillaries were found in many houses; once produced, barrels would be e filled with raki.
+Raki distilleries were found in many houses; once produced, barrels would be e filled with raki.
 Then the barrels would either be shipped to be sold or kept for general consumption.
-As per heresay, raki from Fertek was not only famous in Turkey, but it was also well known in Europe.
+As per hearsay, raki from Fertek was not only famous in Turkey, but it was also well known in Europe.
 Some of the raki would be shipped to other European cities.
-[In a novel by Halit Ziya Usakligil, there is an episode where people were gathered around a table and enjoying their meal, when they ran out of drink, they would not order another raki, rather they would say to the server “get me another Fertek.”].
+[In a novel by Halit Ziya Usakligil, there is an episode where people were gathered around a table and enjoying their meal, when they ran out of drink, they would not order another raki, rather they would say to the server "get me another Fertek."].
 Karamanlides had a decent income from this trade.
 At those times raki was manufactured in special facilities in the Karamanlides houses in Fertek.
 The best and the most volumes of raki were produced at the house of Karamanlides Kurdoglu family; this house was most recently owned by grocery store owner Mustafa of Enes.

 This mastic raki, made with the aroma of chewing gum produced from plain or kenger plant in Fertek, was advertised in the newspapers in Istanbul.
 As the raki shipments arrived in Istanbul, they were taken to Eminönü Balıkpazarı (fish market).
 There, it was sold wholesale or retail by the Karamanlides brokers.
 Clientele from well to do neighborhoods would prefer to buy Fertek raki at these locations.